Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Quantum computing architecture based on donor-cluster array

-The architecture of our proposed scalable cluster-based spin qubit scheme is shown in Fig.~\ref{fig:device-2d}.
-Clusters containing multiple P-donors are arranged in a two-dimensional (2D) array.
-Each single-lead quantum dot (SLQD) is positioned at the center of a rectangular configuration of four clusters, enabling both electron spin readout and initialization~\cite{hogg2023single}.
-Nuclear spins within clusters can also be initialized and measured via electron-assisted quantum non-demolition (QND) readout.
-Top gates (TGs) between adjacent clusters allow the turning on and off of the exchange interaction between confined electrons.
-Additionally, micromagnets (not depicted) placed outside the array generate magnetic field gradients to enhance spatial addressing of clusters.
+The architecture of our proposed cluster-based spin qubit scheme is shown in Fig.~\ref{fig:device-2d}(a).
+Clusters are arranged in a 2D array.
+Each donor cluster contains multiple P donors and one shared electron in $^{28}$Si, where the nuclear (or electron) spin acts as the data (or ancilla) qubit.
+As shown in Fig.~\ref{fig:device-2d}(b), each single-lead quantum dot (SLQD) is positioned at the center of a rectangular configuration of four clusters, enabling both electron spin readout and initialization~\cite{hogg2023single}.
+Nuclear spins within a single cluster (Fig.~\ref{fig:device-2d}(c)) can be initialized and measured via electron-assisted quantum non-demolition (QND) readout.
+Additionally, micromagnets placed outside the array generate inhomogeneous magnetic field to improve spatial addressability of spin qubits in the clusters, and mitigates the complexity of fanout addressing lines by leveraging frequency multiplexing via a single microwave antenna.
+The antenna generates alternating magnetic fields $B_{ac}$ to drive both electron and nuclear spins.
+In Fig.~\ref{fig:device-2d}(d), the electron spins on two adjacent clusters are coupled by the exchange interaction, which is tunable through utilizing top gates (TGs), or by quantum dot (QD)-mediated superexchange interaction (discussed in Supplementary Materials Sec.~\ref{sec:QD}~\cite{supp})~\cite{Srinivasa2015,Malinowski2018,Baart2017,Munia2023,ZhangSH2025}.
+Multiple cluster arrays can be interconnected with the aid of moving QDs~\cite{Huang2013,zhao_doppler_2016,noiri_shuttling-based_2022,Langrock2023,xueR2024,de_smet2025} or cQED cavities~\cite{Hu2012,Mi2018,borjans2020,Harvey-Collard2022,yu2023,dijkema2025} to achieve further scaling (discussed in Sec.~\ref{sec:discussion}), paving the way for large-scale quantum processors based on spin qubits.

-A static magnetic field is applied along the $\hat{z}$-direction perpendicular to the device.
-The nuclear spin-up ($\mid\Uparrow\rangle$) and spin-down ($\mid\Downarrow\rangle$) states of the P-donor are encoded as the $|0\rangle$ and $|1\rangle$ states of the data qubit, while the electron spin states serve as the ancilla qubit.
-When qubit operations are required, global alternating magnetic fields are applied to drive the spin qubits.
-Specifically, single-qubit gates are performed via NMR drivings, while two-qubit gates are implemented via conditional ESR operations.
-The exchange interaction is switched on solely for inter-cluster operations and remains off during intra-cluster operations to avoid introducing extra errors.

-In the following, the system Hamiltonian of a single cluster is introduced first.
-Next, Sec.~\ref{sec: tuning-up} outlines the tuning-up procedure for the cluster-based qubit scheme.
-The overall qubit operation protocol is then described, beginning with the initialization and readout of nuclear spin qubits in Sec.~\ref{sec: tuning-up}.
-Intra-cluster operations based on NMR and ESR are then introduced in Sec.~\ref{sec:intra}, and inter-cluster operations and crosstalk errors arising from frequency crowding are discussed in Sec.~\ref{sec:inter}.
-Based on the above discussion, the universal gate set for the cluster-based qubit scheme is presented in Sec.~\ref{sec:gate_set}.